jekelija/leaguescheduler/README.md

 TODO
 Create new session, browse between sessions in breadcrumb, allow changing of dates
+All views must follow interface, need to be something over top of all of them that controls sliding and breadcrumbs, so we can tie a breadcrumb to a view

 UX
 Auto login/navigate to current session based on date.
 Header has previous/next session arrows, plus an "all sessions" that takes to grid view